lumbani-z/text-game-shop/README.md

 I have created music and sound effects for the project as well, so learning how to use SFML will be a necessary hurdle I must face.

-Running the project is hassle free, simply download the contents of the release folder into the same directory.
+Running the project is hassle free.
+Simply download the contents of the transferrable folder into one directory.

 The directory should contain main.exe, 24.wav, and fx.wav.